Open Educational Resources (OER)

 Faculty evaluating OER generally consider the following criteria:

-Top Recommended Databases/Collections of OER Textbooks
+Top Recommended Repositories/Collections of OER Textbooks

-Other Sources for Quality OER Materials:
+Other Collections of Quality OER Materials:

 Library Resources - Free Films/Videos